 Junior Church (ages 5-11)

 (Second Monday each month)

 Bible Study & Prayer Meeting

-We are currently working through a series of studies on 1 Samuel.
+We are currently working through a series of studies.
 Some Tuesdays there will be discussions on various issues affecting the church today or a DVD to watch and discuss.

 We include a time of prayer at these meetings as well as a cup of tea and a cake.
 Everyone is very welcome to join us.

 Coffee Hour (alternate weeks)

 Youth Club* (ages 11+)